CLAT - Gateway to top National Law Colleges

 - Before the examination, you should clear your all doubts which help you in scoring good marks.

 Proper Usage of Time is the main point of How to Prepare for CLAT

-- Candidates who are preparing for the exam must make a time schedule and work according to it which helps you to cover all the topics of all the subjects.
+- Candidates who are preparing for the exam must make a time schedule and work according to it which helps them to cover all the topics of all the subjects.

-- Contenders are advised to adjust the time to revise your syllabus at least once.
+- Contenders are advised to adjust the time to revise their syllabus at least once.

-- Self-made notes help you to understand easily and at the time of examination, you will remember all the things at the single review of the notes.
+- Self-made notes help you to understand easily and at the time of examination, you will remember all the things at a single review of the notes.

 Online Mock Tests